 2. Unequal Access

 Inequality, in all its variations, is rife in our society.
 Furthermore, considering the costs associated with modern technology, not every student could possibly afford it.
-This is why, if Edtech and the overall digital transformation of the education sector are to succeed, then classes need to provide students with all the necessary tools and materials in a universal manner.
+This is why, if EdTech and the overall digital transformation are to succeed, then classes need to provide students with all the necessary tools and materials in a universal manner.
 Conversely, teachers do not necessarily have to implement EdTech on the individual-student-level, but rather can limit it to front-of-classroom tools.

 3. Source Reliability

-Implementing a Digital Transformation Strategy – 4 Points to Bear in Mind
+Implementing a Digital Transformation Strategy – 4 Points to Consider

-Regardless of whether you love it or hate it, the digital transformation of the education sector is happening.
-As is necessary when it comes to this sort of thing, you should have an implementation plan ready to go.
+Regardless of whether you love it or hate it, the digital transformation of education is happening.
+So it is important to have an implementation plan ready to go.
 This is true for both the administrators who will have to plan this transformation and the teachers who must enact it and be taught to use the EdTech products.
 Focusing on the latter group, we think that proper strategic implementation must involve consideration of the students themselves, the still-important lesson plan, the continued use of non-digital resources, and the so-call educational triangle.
 Intrigued?
 Let’s dive in!

 1. The Educational Triangle

 In the modern era, education contains three major tenets – teaching, learning, and technology.
 Forming a sort of ‘educational triangle’, it’s important that no one tenet outweigh the others.
-This can go for teachers that see the introduction of technology as an ‘easy out’ from putting in the hard work.
+This can go for teachers that see the introduction of technology as an ‘easy out’ from some of the more difficult challenges as a teacher.
 When it comes down to it, the ideal scenario comes the three come together in unison, when teaching is augmented with technology and makes the learning process to efficient and effective.

 2. Know Your Audience